 First I’ll start off with some bad news, my first season with Dynamo Kiev did not go exactly as planned.
 My goal was to win the League, but as the curtain comes down on 2018/2019 season, we stand second, 6 points behind our bitter rivals Shahktar.
 The feeling is bittersweet because despite not raising the domestic title, we did win the Super Cup and Ukrainian Cup and also qualified for another year in continental football in Champions League.
-So at least our financial success for another season is assured with the highly-rewarding prospect of participating in Champions League for another season.
+So at least we assured our financial success for another season.

 Yet knowing how close we came to winning the league, seeing how it was probably a handful of games that cost us the title, is what is most crushing to morale.
 During the season we faced Shahktar, a total number of 5 times and only won 2 of those games, incidentally the Super Cup game and Ukrainian Cup semi-final.
 So we definitely have to learn from our mistakes in the other 3 games and try to improve upon for next season.

 After analysing all 5 games which we played against Shahktar, some key observations emerge.
 Possession was not the problem, as we usually had more possession than them.
 Next I analyse all the goals that Shahktar scored against us.
 Here patterns starts to emerge, since the type of goals scored were mostly open, non-set piece goals which caught us on the break in a devastating counterattack.
 I will definitely need to adjust my tactic for next season so that my defence does not press as much forward, leaving acres of space for Shahktar’s quick forwards to exploit.
-This I feel was also the problem in my European games where we lost in similar manner to Benfica, Milan and eventually RB Leipzig in the Europa Quarter Final in April.
+We also lost in Europe in similar manner to Benfica, Milan and RB Leipzig in the Europa Quarter Final in April.

 So I’m looking to drop the defensive line deeper and at the same time make it more compact to hopefully compress the space for our opponents in front of the goal.
 I think we can win a few more important games against tougher opposition by limiting them to only long shots from outside the penalty area or long low-accuracy crosses.
 Also I’ll look into making my right fullback into a much more defensive presence.
 I noticed him making too many forward runs.
 Putting him on defend instead support should work better, while making the left fullback more attacking to make our attack more varied.